ReptarAzar/reptarazar.github.io/_posts/2015-01-10-trove-conversations.markdown

     </div>

     <div class="content-column">
+        For this project I was only responsible for the email portion of the high-resolution mockups.
+The responsive email design can be seen below.

         <a href="../assets/img/portfolio/conversations/follower-email.png" data-lightbox="sketches" class="lightbox-image"><img src="../assets/img/portfolio/conversations/follower-email.png" class="shadow" /></a>

         <p>This is the email design for followers to reply to a conversation that has been started.
 It's responsive too.</p>